angular-schule/website-articles/blog/2025-11-migrate-to-vitest/README.md

 });
 ````

-It may be necessary to “mock” the service to make this example work.
+It may be necessary to "mock" the service to make this example work.
 Nothing else changes here.
 Only the syntax is modern, and there is no difference between Jasmine and Vitest.